kerrishaus/docs.kerrishaus.com-content/personal/kennyrkun/Anytone_578UVIII_Plus.md

 - Only one airband channel can be received at a time.
 - AM Squelch can be set in Radio Set > AM Squelch (should update this to make sure and add CPS location)

-# Emergency Alarm
-The emergency alarm is activated manually using the alarm key function.
-See [General](#general) for more information about activation.
-In digital modes, when transmitting via the emergency alarm, receiving AnyTone radios will display "Alarm" on the call screen, but will not differentiate the transmission from any other type of call.

 # Notes
 ## SWR on through glass antenna
 Using a NanoVNA H4 running 4.3, I measured the following SWR on a Tram 1192 mounted on the top of a tinted sunroof: